gini/gini-capture-sdk-android/ginicapture/src/doc/source/index.rst

 the Gini Pay API.
 It also allows documents to be imported from other apps.
 The captured images can be reviewed and are optimized on the device to provide the best results when used with the Gini Pay API.

-The Gini Pay API provides an information extraction service for analyzing documents (e. g. invoices or contracts).
+The Gini Pay API provides an information extraction service for analyzing documents (e.g. invoices or contracts).
 Specifically it extracts information such as the document sender or the payment relevant information (amount to pay, IBAN, etc.) in an invoice.